 - 11.2 oz.
 Guinness Extra Stout Beer (or any other unflavored stout beer)

-- 1 teaspoon thyme , dried (can use 2 teaspoons fresh)
+- 1 teaspoon dried thyme or 2 teaspoons fresh thyme

 - 2 tablespoons unbleached all-purpose flour